haimbilia/BuyHub/readme.txt

     => 060758 - Admin UI: The whole table is not getting blurred while sorting the columns if the table contains more columns & the admin needs to scroll it horizontally
-    => 060847 - Admin UI: Random behavior is showing while re-arranging the fields under the Blog post categories section => 060839 - Admin UI: Getting multiple issues under the "Blog Post Categories" section
+    => 060847 - Admin UI: Random behavior is showing while re-arranging the fields under the Blog post categories section => 060839 - Admin UI: Getting multiple issues under the "Blog Post Categories" section => 061660 - Admin UI: Titles, shop rating, and images are missing on the product reviews page

 Known Issues and Problems :